Estimated reading time: 5 minutes

 There are many types of counselors ranging from speech and marriage to rehabilitation and trauma.
 However, a good Alcohol and Drug counselor’s advice and guidance are not only valuable but potentially life-saving.

 Most people wonder what could compel someone to open their time and heart to addicts and potential societal misfits.
-It could be that the people who have similar life experiences are compelled to make a difference to those in recovery.
+It could be that people with similar life experiences are compelled to make a difference to those in recovery.

 I believe there is an honor in wanting to devote yourself to the service to others and want to live up to your highest potential.

-Here are five existential reasons I feel people in recovery enter into a career of Alcohol and Drug counseling.
+Here are five existential reasons I feel people in recovery enter into a career of Alcohol and drug counseling career.